alien-head/kleuth/README.md

 Classes annotated with `Route` or `RequestMethod` are then used by Kleuth to map the path set in the folder structure to functions.

-This is what the `rest/pizzas/GetPizzas.kt` class in the above example looks like:
+This is what the `rest/pizzas/GetPizzas.kt` class in the above example looks like in the "handler" style:

 ```kotlin
 @Route